JoshTeam841/FRC-2014/README.md

 FRC 2014
 ========

-Code for our Robot dubbed Highlight
+This is the code for our robot dubbed Comet

 <b>Special thanks to Team 254 for the cheesy drive code</b>